Hatoris/taskwarrior_jrnl_hook/README.md

 ```

-Now if you look in your journal
+Now if you look in your jrnl

 ```sh
 jrnl -1